hollycowart/CSS-intro-with-GitHub/what_are_md_files/README.md

 To learn how to write Markdown for GitHub, [read this](https://guides.github.com/features/mastering-markdown/).

-You do not need to write any Markdown files for you assignment.
+You do not need to write any Markdown files for your assignment.
 I just thought you might be curious about them.

+##Why can't I read Markdown files locally?

+If you try to read a `.md` file from your hard drive in your Web browser, it will not work the way it does on GitHub.
+Basically, the file will not be readable.

+If you want to read Markdown files offline, you can do it with a Chrome extension called [Markdown Preview](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd).
+Be sure to check "Allow access to file URLs" in chrome://extensions listing.
+Then you can open local `.md` files and read them in a well-formatted display in Chrome.

+You can write and edit `.md` files in any text editor.

+There's a nice online viewer/editor for Markdown called [Dillinger](http://dillinger.io/).